Overview

 Monitoring Processing Status

-- Processing - Documents currently being converted
+- Processing - Documents currently being parsed

 - Failed - Documents that encountered errors during processing